ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 api_instance = OryClient::V0alpha2Api.new
-flow = 'flow_example' # String | The Registration Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/registration?flow=abcde`). opts = {
+flow = 'flow_example' # String | The Registration Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/registration?flow=abcde`). submit_self_service_registration_flow_body = OryClient::SubmitSelfServiceRegistrationFlowWithOidcMethodBody.new({method: 'method_example', provider: 'provider_example'}) # SubmitSelfServiceRegistrationFlowBody |
+opts = {
-  cookie: 'cookie_example', # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+  cookie: 'cookie_example' # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected.
-  submit_self_service_registration_flow_body: OryClient::SubmitSelfServiceRegistrationFlowWithOidcMethodBody.new({method: 'method_example', provider: 'provider_example'}) # SubmitSelfServiceRegistrationFlowBody |
 }

 begin
   # Submit a Registration Flow
-  result = api_instance.submit_self_service_registration_flow(flow, opts)
+  result = api_instance.submit_self_service_registration_flow(flow, submit_self_service_registration_flow_body, opts)
   p result
 rescue OryClient::ApiError => e
   puts "Error when calling V0alpha2Api->submit_self_service_registration_flow: #{e}"